 How To Get Rid Of Fireflies in Tennessee

 In general, fireflies are not considered pests.
 However, some people consider them a nuisance.
 Additionally, fireflies can be toxic to small pets if ingested.
 No matter why you may want to rid your yard of these glowing insects, they are considered a crucial part of your yard’s ecosystem and should be humanely removed.
-Discover how to remove fireflies from your yard without harming them with U.S. Pest Protection.
+Discover how to get rid of fireflies from your yard without harming them with U.S. Pest Protection.

 Catch Fireflies at Dusk